Bookings opening soon for Winter 2023/2024. Click here for our latest updates

 First Timer

-Someone who has never skied or snowboarded will first need to determine if these sports are really for them.
+Someone who has never skied or snowboarded first needs to determine if these sports are really for them.
 Buying a completely new ski or snowboard set-up before your first lesson is something that we never recommend.
-It is always a good idea to see how much joy you end up getting out of the new sport before spending more than you should.
+You should always see how much you enjoy the new sport before spending more than is necessary.
 Also, it is important to point out that you will most likely make quite a bit of progress in your first week.
 It could very well be that you would need different equipment in a short matter of time.
-Therefore, renting equipment is the best solution when you are a first-timer.
+Therefore, renting equipment is the best solution when you are a first-timer skier or snowboarder.

 Beginner